jewelsofthought/neshama/site/posts/parashot/Vayikra.md

 >Your every meal offering you shall season with salt; never shall you suspend the salt covenant of your G‑d.

-This latter rule applies to all _korbanot_: “With all your offerings you shall offer salt.”
+This latter rule applies to all _korbanot_: "With all your offerings you shall offer salt."

-Another meal offering mentioned here is the _minchat bikkurim_ (also called the _“Omer”_) brought on the second day of Passover from the year’s very first barley harvest.
+Another meal offering mentioned here is the _minchat bikkurim_ (also called the _"Omer"_) brought on the second day of Passover from the year's very first barley harvest.
 In this _minchah_, the kernels are roasted by fire before they are ground into flour.

 (In addition, a meal offering accompanied all animal offerings.)